Learn to be an Outstanding Fitness Professional

 d/ Optional Electives

-200 hours of study in modules (normally 2 X 100 hour modules), which can be chosen from any advanced diploma accredited modules, selected from stream electives not studied yet, or any module from other diplomas.
+200 hours of study in modules (normally 2 X 100 hour modules), which can be chosen from any advanced diploma modules, selected from stream electives not studied yet, or any module from other diplomas.

 * Students are required to attain a current Senior First Aid Certificate and Advanced First Aid Certificate at some point during the course.

 Three projects must be undertaken to satisfy the 200 hour nominal duration.
 Each project will deal with a distinct aspect of workplace activity, and culminate in a written formal report of a length appropriate to the nature of the project.